 Assistance programs are available to Whitby residents wishing to access recreation programs or facilities.
-These include the Access Program, Canadian Tire Jumpstart Program, and Durham Region Social Services Certificate.
+These include the Access Program, Canadian Tire Jumpstart Program, and Region of Durham Recreation Program Cards.

 Canadian Tire Jumpstart

 The Town of Whitby is a proud partner with the Canadian Tire Foundation for Families.
 The Canadian Tire Jumpstart program gives financially disadvantaged children in Canada, 4 to18 years of age, the opportunity to participate in sports and active recreational activities.
 For further information, contact 905.655.2893 firstname.lastname@example.org, Please note that you must first be approved for the Access Program in order to apply for Canadian Tire Jumpstart funding.

 Canadian Tire Jumpstart is now available for 2020.

 To apply for Canadian Tire Jumpstart funding, please complete the online application at http://jumpstart.canadiantire.ca/content/microsites/jumpstart/en.html#home

 Canadian Tire Jump Start Terms and Conditions form